 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limited access to your data to those employees, agents, contractors and third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 The information you provide to us will be treated as confidential and will be processed only by our employees.
 We may disclose your personal data to other third parties who act for us for the purposes set out in his notice including external assessors and programme partners (where necessary).

-We use a third party provider MailChimp to deliver our newsletters.
+We use a third-party provider GetResponse to deliver our newsletters.

 3.6 Transfers outside the EU

 The information that we collect from you may be processed at a destination outside of the European Economic Area (“EEA”).
 We will take steps necessary in accordance with applicable data protection legislation to ensure that your information is treated securely and in accordance with this privacy notice, in particular ensuring that appropriate technical and organisational safeguards are in place for processing.

 You have the right at any time to:

 - Request access to your personal data – commonly known as a “data subject access request”.
 This enables you to receive a copy of the personal data we hold about you and to check that we are lawfully processing it

 - Request correction of your personal data – if the information that we hold is incomplete or inaccurate.

 - Request erasure of your personal data – to ask us to delete or remove data.